-Essays earning a score of 6 adequately argue the extent to which schools should support individuality or conformity.
+Essays earning a score of 6 adequately develop a position on what issues should be considered most important in making decisions about space exploration.
 They develop their position by adequately synthesizing at least three of the sources.
 The evidence and explanations used are appropriate and sufficient.
 The language may contain lapses in diction or syntax, but generally the prose is clear.

-5 Essays earning a score of 5 argue the extent to which schools should support individuality or conformity.
+5 Essays earning a score of 5 develop a position on what issues should be considered most important in making decisions about space exploration.
 They develop their position by synthesizing at least three sources, but how they use and explain sources is somewhat uneven, inconsistent, or limited.
 The argument is generally clear, and the sources generally develop the student's position, but the links between the sources and the argument may be strained.
 The writing may contain lapses in diction or syntax, but it usually conveys the student's ideas adequately.